sethbang/SwiftSearch/README.md

 ---

+## Known Constraints

+1. **Local-Only Operation**
+   - All indexing and search operations are strictly performed on your local machine
+   - No data is ever sent to external servers or cloud services
+   - No telemetry or usage data collection

+2. **Zero External Dependencies**
+   - No API calls or external service integrations
+   - No cloud sync or backup features
+   - Complete offline functionality

+3. **Resource Considerations**
+   - Index size scales with indexed content
+   - Memory usage is optimized but depends on search complexity
+   - Background processing used for intensive operations

+---

 ## License

 (Choose a license for your project, e.g. MIT, Apache 2.0, etc. If none is specified, just note "All rights reserved" or "Proprietary" here.)